dgaydukov/cert-aws/files/sa.md

 ###### Config
 Config - manages service that provides aws resources inventory, config history, change notification.
+When you turn it on it create config item for each resource.
+It provides detailed view of the configuration of AWS resources in your AWS account (how the resources are related and how they were configured in the past so that you can see how the configurations and relationships change over time).
+It integrated with cloudTrail, and record CloudTraidID for any resource change.
+Config Item - point-in-time record of aws resource, that include metadata, attributes, relationships, current configuration, and related events
 Config Rule - desired configuration of resource that is evaluated against actual change (and report in case of mismatch).
 Conformance Pack - collection of config rules.